jnoller/racer/README.md

 - 🚀 **One-command deployment** of conda-projects to Docker containers
 - 🐳 **Docker integration** with automatic image building and container management
 - 📦 **Conda-project support** with validation and environment management
+- 🆔 **Auto-generated project IDs** with user-friendly project names for easy management
 - 🔧 **Dual CLI interface** for users and administrators
 - 🌐 **RESTful API** with health, validation, and container management endpoints
 - 📈 **Horizontal scaling** with Docker Compose for multiple instances